Trust-KP/TRUST/Framework/draft/Trust_Framework_v1.1.md

 # The Trust Framework
-## Contribution, Signals, and the Continuation of Cooperation
+## Contribution, Observation, and the Continuation of Cooperation

 Author: Kok Pian Gew
 Version: 1.1